 - Monitor and analyze how the assets are performing to improve their overall speed and cut the time to delivery

-Such real time tracking of parcels and assets helps in optimizing the overall logistics operations lifecycle.
+Such real-time tracking of parcels and assets helps in optimizing the overall logistics operations lifecycle.

 Cloud computing and Big Data have made it possible to manage large data sets and analyze it using appropriate tools.
-While such technologies are now easily available, logistics industry aims to make the most of IoT to gather large amounts of data that could help them in refining operations for maximum benefit.
+While such technologies are now easily available, the logistics industry aims to make the most of IoT to gather large amounts of data that could help them in refining operations for maximum benefit.